kngwyu/kngwyu.github.io/index.md

 # Research interests
-So far, my research has focused on reinforcement learning (RL), a sub-area of artificial intelligence on agents that behaves nicely in complex environments.
+So far, my research has focused on reinforcement learning (RL), a sub-area of artificial intelligence on agents that try to maximize some utility (called *reward function*) in complex environments.
 During my undergraduate and master's study, I co-authored two papers about generalization and skill acquisition in RL.
-Currently, I'm interested in, broader class of behavior learning in AI research, including evolutional/developmental robotics and multi agent interaction.
+I'm also interested in broader research areas where agent-based approaches are useful.
+Examples include evolutionary robotics and multi-agent interaction.

 # Publications
 - Diverse Exploration via InfoMax Options